plone/training/javascript/javascript-3-ttw.rst

 * For the :guilabel:`CSS/LESS` section, click :guilabel:`Add`
 * Enter :file:`++plone++static/custom-links.less`

-It should look somthing like this:
+It should look something like this:

 .. figure:: _static/add_resource.png
    :align: center